kdeldycke/kevin-deldycke-blog/content/posts/increase-openerp-60-web-client-session-timeout.md

 Problem solved!

 Oh, and another way to address this issue consist in implementing some kind of Single Sign-On.
-And you know what ?
+And you know what?
 We have that in store thanks to the [`smile_sso` module for OpenERP](https://github.com/Smile-SA/smile_openerp_addons_6.0/tree/master/smile_sso)! :)